3D Printing

 Bedslinger Specifics: Taming the Shaking Bed

-The Y-axis rollers/bearings and the frame they ride on are HUGE.
-Make sure these are clean and moving freely.
-Check for any flat spots on rubber rollers, or any play in the V-slot wheels.
-If you can wiggle your bed side-to-side without the whole frame moving, those eccentric nuts (usually under the bed carriage) need tightening.
-There should be a slight resistance when you move the bed by hand, but no binding and NO wobble.
-I’ve found that sometimes, just a quarter turn on those nuts can make a world of difference in print quality, especially for tall, thin objects that might suffer from ghosting or ringing.
+Check the Y-axis rollers or bearings first.
+Look for flat spots on rubber rollers or any side-to-side play in V-slot wheels.
+If the bed wiggles without the frame moving, tighten the eccentric nuts under the carriage.
+There should be slight resistance when you move the bed by hand, but no binding and no wobble.
+A quarter turn on those eccentric nuts can wipe out ghosting artifacts on tall, thin prints.
+It’s a cheap fix that most people never try.

 Takeaway: The Y-axis on a bedslinger is your primary concern; keep it tight, clean, and free of play to avoid print artifacts caused by inertia.